EbraamSobhy/Project-Robin/README.md

-# Clash of Patrols: Gamified Tracking System
+# Clash of Patrols: Gamified Tracking System Web App

-Welcome to the official documentation for the frontend of **Robin Game**, a gamified tracking system designed to make goal tracking engaging and rewarding.
+Welcome to the official documentation for the frontend of **Clash of Patrols**, a gamified tracking system designed to make goal tracking engaging and rewarding.
 This document serves as a comprehensive guide for developers and contributors to understand, use, and extend the frontend of this repository.

 ---